euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 To scale out across multiple nodes PyFR has support for distributed memory parallelism using MPI.
 This is accomplished through the mpi4py wrappers [Dal15]_.
 Significant effort has gone into ensuring that communication is overlapped with computation with all MPI requests being both persistent and non-blocking.
+Before running PyFR across multiple nodes it is first necessary to decompose the domain using a graph partitioning library such as METIS [Kar98]_.
 On the Piz Daint supercomputer at CSCS PyFR has been found to exhibit near perfect weak scalability up to 2000 NVIDIA K20X GPUs [Vin15]_.
 The wire format used by PyFR for MPI buffers is independent of the backend being used.
 It is therfore possible for different MPI ranks to use different backends.